Wednesday, 26 December 2012

 Installation of Oracle Database:

-After configuring the oracle user’s environment, create a response file for silent installation and configuration of the database.
+environment, create a response file for silent installation and

 A response file is available in the response directory of the installation disc.